Speed33 Owners Gallery

 Herbert / Lobeck’s Speed33

-Classic Barry Lobeck style is how this Speed33 was built – great theme, excellent selection of components and flawless execution bring this car its first awards on its first time out.
+Classic Barry Lobeck style is how this Speed33 was built – great theme, excellent selection of components and flawless execution brought this car its first awards on its first time out.
 Built under Barry and Gini Lobeck’s direction, the whole team at Lobecks brought this full build to its debut at the Good Guys Columbus Nationals and surprised everyone.

 Kosmoski Speed33

 With exquisite paint work from top to bottom - the highly detailed and finished chassis was worthy of mirror plates alone.
 Mr. Jon Kosmoski, House of Kolor Paints, built his dream ride, a fully fendered Speed33 powered by a killer LS motor putting power to the ground with a polished Currie rear end.With a short build time of only 8 months, Jon showered the Speed33 with some of his best paints: for the chassis a Gamma Gold base (H.O.K.
 BC07) and Pagan Gold candy (UK12), while the entire top side was first shot with a Super Silver base (FX05), then HOK's new Candy Apple Red (UK11) and then Show Car clear (USC01).
 Jon told Mark, " the body is of such high quality, it really pushes you to do more on the build of the car."
 Good stuff coming from a man than knows.
-Jon's car debuted at SEMA, but look for it to be featured at many upcoming rod shows throughout the country.
+Jon's car debuted at SEMA, but look for it to be featured at many hot rod shows throughout the country.

 Lowe & L'Cars Speed33